-- Manuscripts will be reviewed by at least three consulting editors/reviewers.
-This process normally takes 4-12 months.
+- Manuscripts will be reviewed by at least two consulting editors/reviewers.
+This process normally takes 2-3 months.

 - After approval, these will be edited thoroughly.
-If conditionally approved, the authors will be required to revise within a specific time.
+If conditionally approved, the authors will be required to revise within 2-3 weeks.

 - Margins: One inch on all sides except left side with 1.5 inches.